Join the Movement to Stop Plastic Pollution!

 The ultimate solution to our global plastic problem is for companies to take responsibility for the plastics they produce.

-Let’s face it, it’s not ethical (and it really shouldn’t be legal as well) for a company to produce a product — especially a disposable, single-use product — and to sell it within a city, community or town that doesn't have the true capacity or ability to deal with the proper disposal of that item so it doesn’t pollute or cause human health issues!!
+Let’s face it, it’s not ethical (and it really shouldn’t be legal) for a company to produce a product — especially a disposable, single-use product — and to sell it within a city, community or town that doesn't have the true capacity or ability to deal with the proper disposal of that item so it doesn’t pollute or cause human health issues!!
 But that’s exactly what is happening in many coastal cities, towns and communities.
 Soda companies, candy companies, fast-food snack companies, personal care companies, and other industries are making a profit by selling something they know by now is truly harmful to both the natural and social environments.

 Makers of plastic packaging should be required to find innovative ways to design packaging that can be more fully recovered for recycling or reuse.
 Companies of plastic products should at least help cover the costs required to keep plastic out of our environment.
+Wouldn’t it be nice to see a beach cleanup sponsored by a plastic polluting company instead of a town or nonprofit.

 What Can You Do?
 Tell plastic manufactures to take responsibility for their products, or better yet don’t purchase their polluting products.
 What you purchase has power!
 If enough people boycott a product, companies tend to change their ways or face becoming quickly irrelevant in the marketplace.